 Scott Manley’s YouTube channel has been a source of fascination for me ever since I discovered the rocket-simulation game ‘Kerbal Space Program‘.
 However, it has grown far beyond that to topics that are related to space, and space hardware.
 One of his recent videos is about the camera equipment that astronauts have taken aboard spacecraft to capture images in space, and it’s packed with information.Read More »How NASA Astronauts Capture Photographs in Space

-It’s 2021, and you should definitely be using Solid State Drives (SSD) for your photography workflow to be efficient in ANY photo editor.
+Using an SSD for photography is a given in today’s world.
+SSDs will help you to be efficient in ANY photo editor.
 However, this is especially important for RAW image workflows in Adobe Photoshop Lightroom Classic, and Adobe Photoshop CC where the files being processed are larger in size.

 Kung Fu is the martial art weapon of the masses.
 Its inception took ‘force’ out of the exclusive domain of the rulers and empowered the common man.
 The basic ideas are simple but powerful.
 You can use these lessons to master photography today!